-The United Shipbuilding Corporation (USC) has begun developing low-speed engines for large-capacity vessels, the company's press service reported.
+United Shipbuilding Corporation (USC) has begun developing low-speed engines for large-capacity vessels, the company's press service reported.

-USC is considering the possibility of acquiring an industrial partner that will become the base platform for the production of high-power low-speed engines.
+USC is considering the possibility of acquiring an industrial partner who will become the base platform for the production of high-power low-speed engines.
 It is also planned to involve LLC "Kingisepp Machine-Building Plant", which has the necessary competencies and production facilities.

 Earlier www1.ru reported that in Russia may establish the production of marine diesel engines with a capacity of up to 9000 kW.